radius-project/radius/docs/content/concepts/appmodel-concept/resources-model/index.md

 {{< rad file="snippets/app.bicep" embed=true marker="//STATESTORE" >}}

-Other Components, like the `storefront` container above, can now connect to this Dapr State Store and save/get state items.
+Other resources, like the `storefront` container above, can now connect to this Dapr State Store and save/get state items.

 ## Services

-An Dev team's app code will likely center around core runnable resources, which we call services.
+A dev team's app code will likely center around core runnable resources, which we call services.
 Running code can be modeled with services like a container or an App Service.
 [Learn more]({{< ref services >}})

 ## Connecting to resources